Effective Date: Dec 31, 2019

 a.
 Pre-existing Flights.
 The App and Website display available Seats on pre-existing Flights (each, a “Pre-existing Flight”).
 Customer requests for Seats on a Pre-Existing Flight may be made at any time the App and Website are operational.

 b.
 Custom Flights.
 If a Seat on a Pre-Existing Flight at the time and destination you desire is unavailable, Customer may request the creation of a custom flight (“Custom Flight”).
 Upon payment of all Seats on the Custom Flight, Customer may request that Blade, market and sell Seats on the Custom Flight to other users of Blade’s services (a “Crowdsourced Flight” where you have purchased the “Initial Seat”).
 For each Seat that Blades sells on the Custom Flight, Customer receives “Blade Credits” in a pre-determined amount to be used towards future Flights.
-Blade Credits will be maintained on Customer’s Account and expire twelve (12) months from receipt.
+Blade Credits will be maintained on Customer’s Account and expire twelve (12) months following the date of their receipt.
+Customer shall not receive Blade Credits for Seats unable to be sold due to aircraft weight limitations.

 c.
 FLIGHT CONFIRMATION.
 FLIGHTS ARE NOT CONFIRMED UNTIL FULL PAYMENT IS RECEIVED AND CUSTOMER RECEIVES A CONFIRMATION E-MAIL FROM BLADE (“Confirmation”).